By: Fereshteh Priou

 April 2020

-Solitude can be a pleasant and agreeable experience.
-It gives us the opportunity to reflect and reach deep inside our psyche – the part we disconnect from when the distractions of a social life make us lose focus.
-Gatherings and interactions deprive us of the reflective aspect of a solitary moment.
-After all, spiritual moments are mostly solitary.
-Although Proust led a solitary life, he did not live a lonely one.
-He wrote obsessively during these years of isolation.
-Based on the writings of his housekeeper, Celeste, he put the word “Fin” at the bottom of the last page only a few months before his death.
-He saw the silver lining of his situation and has famously said; "When life walls you in, intelligence finds an opening".
+Solitude, when embraced, can be a pleasant and enriching experience.
+It offers the chance to reflect deeply and reconnect with parts of the psyche that social distractions often obscure.
+Gatherings and constant interaction can deprive us of those quiet, introspective moments from which genuine spiritual or intellectual insight arises.
+Although Proust led a solitary life, he was not a lonely one.
+He wrote with obsessive intensity during his years of isolation.
+According to Céleste, he added the word “Fin” to the final page of his manuscript only months before his death.
+He saw the silver lining in his circumstances, famously noting: “When life walls you in, intelligence finds an opening.”

 Article by: Fereshteh Priou - April 2020